WRFan/jailbreak10.3.3/README.md

 wait, I think I made a mistake in the script!
 Hmm, I think, it will format the hard disk.
 Bah, who cares...

-Where are the crash anylytics stored?
+Where are the crash analytics stored?

 	/private/var/mobile/Library/Logs/CrashReporter/

 I disabled the service responsible for this (now, which one was it again?).
-No more anylytics for you! for Apple either... err, I mean, "neither".
+No more analytics for you! for Apple either... err, I mean, "neither".

 Where are the Appstore and provisioned apps residing?